OpenEnergyPlatform/oeplatform/docs/install/installation.md

 ### 4 Setup the OEO-viewer
 !!! note
     This step is not mandatory to run the oeplatform.
-If you dont include tis setp you can access the oeplatofrm website excluding the ontology pages.
+If you don't include this step you can access the oeplatform website excluding the ontology pages.

 The oeo-viewer is a visualization tool for our OEO ontology and it is under development.
 To be able to see the oeo-viewer, follow the steps below: